Government Delays the Implementation of the IR35 rules for 12 months to April 2021.

 Help, I am being told that I am to be inside the IR35 rules!!!

 In April 2020 the IR35 rules are being extended to incorporate the private sector to bring it in line with the public sector that has been within these rules since April 2017.
+The IR35 Rules will affect the Freelance Engineer.
 This change will affect a large number of freelance staff that have been working through either Limited Companies or Personal Service Companies.
 Let me be clear, I am not an expert on tax law or the IR35 (off-payroll) rules, but what follows is the latest information and how I believe they will affect freelance staff (especially site engineering staff).

 - What is changing in the Private sector from April 2020?